zlatinb/muwire/doc/design.md

 ### File transfer

 Files are transferred over HTTP1.1 protocol with some custom headers added for download mesh management.
 Files are requested with a GET request which includes the infohash of the file in the URL.
-The URL itself is encrypted with the public key of the target persona to prevent carpet-bombing the network with GET requests.

 ### Mesh management